WARMER AND UNSETTLED THE NEXT COUPLE DAYS...

 Your First Alert Weather Forecast:

-Showers and thunderstorms across northern Wisconsin will push into Upper Michigan this morning.
+Showers and thunderstorms continue across northern Wisconsin and Upper Michigan.
 Some storms have dumped localized heavy rain, which is great news for such a parched area of our state.
 The rest of the day will be drier with plenty of lingering clouds.
 Some “peek-a-boo” sunshine is possible into the afternoon, but in general, skies will be mostly cloudy.

 Despite limited sunshine, it’s going to be a milder day.
 High temperatures will be in the 50s across the Northwoods and along the lakeshore.
 Meanwhile, highs will be in the lower half of the 60s near the Fox Valley.
 These above normal temperatures are courtesy of a breezy south wind.